daniel-caylent/ark-gl/README.md

 DEPLOYMENT_ENV=environment
 ```

+> Note: It is recommended to use lower case values for naming branches and setting up the DEPLOYMENT_ENV

 This variable dictates what VPC, Subnets and Secrets should be used per environment.
 All the configurations resides in the file `infrastructure/app/env.py`.